Betty Ethel Naluyima

 Betty Esther Naluyima is a Ugandan politician and member of parliament.
 She was elected in office as a member of the parliament for Wakiso district during the 2021 Uganda general elections.
+In 2026 Uganda general elections, She was elected as the woman member of Parliament representative in the 12th Parliament of Uganda.

 She is a member of the National Unity Platform party.